TooManyBees/river-site/README.md

     * the lambda function, is valid Node 8 LTS
     * fetching dropbox content is done in ruby, since we're using it for Jekyll anyway
     * thank heavens
-* files that are have an html or markdown extension are added as posts, while other files are added as static assets.
-The list of extension of files that count as posts can be changed in [dropbox.rb](/dropbox.rb) with the constant `POST_EXTNAMES`
+* downloaded pages will clobber duplicate files that already exist in the repo, even if they have different extensions like `.md` and `.markdown`.
+(The list of extensions is defined in `dropbox.rb`'s `POST_EXTNAMES` constant.)

 # Setup